 Earn World of Hyatt points for American flights

-Bonus points will post within seven days of an eligible flight, and the bonus points are redeemable and don’t count towards elite status.
-Only flights marketed and operated by American qualify, so codeshare flights don’t count towards this.
+Bonus points will post within seven days of an eligible flight, and the bonus points are redeemable and don’t count toward elite status.
+Only flights marketed and operated by American qualify, so codeshare flights don’t count toward this.
 There’s no limit to how many bonus World of Hyatt points you can earn this way.